robdodson/spock-cli/README.md

 ## How does it work?

 Vulcanize will put all of your elements in the correct order, meaning all of your scripts are also in the correct order.
 Using a modified version of Crisper, spock will extract every `<script>` it sees in your vulcanized bundle into a standalone file.
+Using the original location of the `elements.html` it can then rewrite the `require` statements in your files to use the correct pahts to your modules.
 It then creates a shim file that requires all of these files in the correct order.
-Finally it browserifies the shim, cleans up after itself, and moves the vulcanzed html and browserified js to your `dist` directory.
+Then it browserifies the shim, at this point any `require` statements will have their corresponding JS compiled into the bundle.
+Finally it cleans up after itself, and moves the vulcanized html and browserified js to your `dist` directory.

 Here are all the steps in list form:

 - Vulcanize all elements into a bundle
-- Walk the bundle, extract every script into its own file (steal the assetPath too)
+- Walk the bundle using crisper, extract every script into its own file (steal the assetPath too)
 - Use assetPath and location of original elements.html to figure out how to rewrite relative require paths
 - Don't rewrite requires that would hit NODE_PATH (i.e. anything coming from node_modules)
 - Create an index shim that requires these files in the correct sequential order